• Skip to main content

 • Saffron - Or you can use green cardamom for flavoring.

-• Other Ingredients - Desi Ghee, Milk & Sugar.
+• Other Ingredients - Desi Ghee, Milk

 How To Make Mango Burfi

-setting mango burfi mixture in a tray.
+Setting mango burfi mixture in a square dish.

 How to check the readiness of the burfi mixture?